 The Company grants restricted stock units, or RSUs, to certain employees and members of the Board of Directors with a vesting period of up to five years.
 The grantee receives one share of common stock at a specified future date for each RSU awarded.
-The RSUs may not be sold or otherwise transferred until certificates of common stock have been issued, recorded, and delivered to the participant.
+The RSUs may not be sold or otherwise transferred until vested.
 The RSUs do not have any voting or dividend rights prior to the issuance of certificates of the underlying common stock.
 The share-based expense associated with these grants was based on the Company's common stock fair value at the time of grant and is amortized over the requisite service period, which generally is the vesting period, using the straight-line method.
-During the years ended December 31, 2021, 2020, and 2019, the Company recorded expenses of \$8.1 million, \$10.0 million, and \$8.2 million, respectively, related to RSU awards granted under all plans.
+During the years ended December 31, 2022, 2021, and 2020, the Company recorded expenses of \$8.4 million, \$8.1 million, and \$10.0 million, respectively, related to RSU awards granted under all plans.